moingshaikh/cybermanager/README.md

 	  </td>
     </tr>
     <tr>
-      <td colspan="3"><strong>Two ways to install and use Cyber Manager(v1.0)</strong> : Choose the one that fits you best. </td>
+      <td colspan="3"><strong>Two options to install and use Cyber Manager(v1.0)</strong> : Choose the one that fits you best. </td>
     </tr>
     <tr>
       <td colspan="3"><p>You can install and use Cyber Manager(v1.0) in any of the following way .</p>
           <p><strong>
-            <h3>Offline Mode (On Local Server/localhost):</h3>
+            <h3>Offline Mode (On Local Server/localhost [On your own computer!]):</h3>
             </strong>
-            <p>You may install and run this application on your localhost or your local computer drive just as you use many other desktop applications.
-Follow the steps to install and use this application on your local server or local computer drive:
+            <p>You may install and run this application on your localhost or your local computer drive just as you do with many other desktop applications.
+Follow the steps to install and use this application on your local machine/server/local computer drive:
 		<ul type="disc">
 			<li><a href="https://sourceforge.net/projects/cybermanager/files/latest/download?source=directory" target="_blank">Download</a> the application and unzip the folder(cybermanager.zip).</li>
 				    <li>You need a local server to run this application, so download the local server such as wamp or xamp; i prefer and suggest wamp server for your ease of installation and use. <a href="http://www.wampserver.com/en/download.php" target="_blank" title="Download WAMP server from here">Download wamp from here</a>.</li>